Summerhill, Dublin: John Hutton and Sons

 For almost 140 years a successful coachbuilding enterprise existed at Summerhill, originally established on nearby Great Britain Street in 1779 by 22-year-old John Hutton, the son of a tannery owner.
 In 1788 the Lord Lieutenant of Ireland ordered two new mail coaches to be built by Hutton as models, adhering to the design of the patent mail coaches used all over England at the time, effectively granting the company the entirety of the Irish mail coach contract.
 On the strength of this lucrative contract, the company was enabled to move to larger premises on Summerhill, which it did in 1789.
-At the time, relocating to Summerhill was considered by many to be a bold move owing to its distance from the great thoroughfares of the city and inevitable lack of trade and business potential.
+At the time, relocating to Summerhill was considered by many to be a bold move owing to its distance from the great thoroughfares of the city and the inevitable lack of trade and business potential.
 In 1791 the Lord Mayor of Dublin's coach was built, which was still used on ceremonial occasions as of 2004.
 The business thrived nonetheless, providing coaches to the aristocracy and great families of Ireland before the Acts of Union 1800 shifted the focus of the Irish high society from Dublin to London and new carriages were not required as often.
 In 1821 George IV granted a royal patent to the company, followed by a royal warrant issued by William IV in 1836 and confirmed by Queen Victoria in 1837.
 The introduction of the railways as well as the Great Famine led to a decline in the business.
-Possibly one of the most famous coaches produced by the firm at this time was the Irish State Coach, ordered by Queen Victoria in 1852, which is still used today by the reigning British monarch whenever he/she travels from Buckingham Palace to the Palace of Westminster to formally open the new legislative session of the UK Parliament.
+Possibly one of the most famous coaches produced by the firm at this time was the Irish State Coach, ordered by Queen Victoria in 1852, which is still used today by the reigning British monarch whenever they travel from Buckingham Palace to the Palace of Westminster to formally open the new legislative session of the UK Parliament.

 The company adapted to producing motor cars in the late 1800s.
 In the early 1920s Huttons turned down the option to take control of the Ford franchise for the whole of the United Kingdom, an error which contributed to Huttons having to file for voluntary liquidation in 1925.
 The premises at Summerhill was sold to the Dublin United Tramway Company soon after and is now a depot of Dublin Bus.